MJWootton-Research/Macchiato/README.md

 ```shell
 $ git --version
 ```
-Be aware that the `$` symbol indicates a terminal command, and should not be copied with the rest of the line.
+Be aware that the symbol `$` (alternatively, `>` or `%`, depending on shell type) indicates a terminal command, and should not be copied with the rest of the line.
 If no Git installation is found, consult [this page](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for further instructions.
 It is recommended to [create an SSH key](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and [add it to one’s GitHub account](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account) to eliminate the need for password entry during pull requests.

 Create a folder named `git` in your home directory and enter it in the terminal.
 The following command will create a local instance of the repository in the current working directory:
 ```shell